-Case 2 - interworked (non-oneM2M) device:
+Case 2 - interworked (non-oneM2M) device

-- In the case of an interworked (non-oneM2M) device the IPE may - Instantiate the InterworkedDevice class for the interworked (non-oneM2M) devices in the descriptor attribute of the <semanticDescriptor> child resource of the IPE's <AE>. - The IPE can create multiple <AE> resources, one for each interworked device.
-In this case each interworked device needs to be instantiated in the descriptor attribute of the <semanticDescriptor> child resource of that newly created <AE>. - The IPE can create multiple <container> or <flexContainer> resources as child resources of the <AE> resource of its Interworking Proxy Application Entity (IPE), one for each interworked device.
-In this case each interworked (non-oneM2M) device needs to be instantiated in the descriptor attribute of the <semanticDescriptor> child resource of that <container> or <flexContainer>. - The AreaNetwork class (or a sub-class) shall be instantiated in the data of the descriptor attribute of the <semanticDescriptor> child resource of the oneM2M resource that instantiates the InterworkedDevice class: - The Data Properties "anTechnologyCommunicationProtocol", "anTechnologyPhysicalStandard" and "anTechnologyProfile" are instantiated in the descriptor attribute of the <semanticDescriptor> child resource of the oneM2M resource that instantiates the InterworkedDevice class. - The Service class (or a sub-class) shall be instantiated in the data of the descriptor attribute of the <semanticDescriptor> child resource of a genericInterworkingService (specialization of <flexContainer>) resource.
+- In the case of an interworked (non-oneM2M) device the IPE may: - Instantiate the InterworkedDevice class for the interworked (non-oneM2M) devices in the descriptor attribute of the <semanticDescriptor> child resource of the IPE's own <AE>. - The IPE can create multiple $\langle AE \rangle$ resources, one for each interworked device.
+In this case each interworked device needs to be instantiated in the descriptor attribute of the \langle semanticDescriptor> child resource of that newly created $\langle AE \rangle$. - The IPE can create multiple <flexContainer> resources as child resources of its own <AE> resource, one for each interworked device.
+In this case each interworked (non-oneM2M) device needs to be instantiated in the descriptor attribute of the <semanticDescriptor> child resource of that <flexContainer>. - The AreaNetwork class (or a sub-class) shall be instantiated in the data of the descriptor attribute of the <semanticDescriptor> child resource of the oneM2M resource that instantiates the InterworkedDevice class: - The Data Properties "anTechnologyCommunicationProtocol", "anTechnologyPhysicalStandard" and "anTechnologyProfile" are instantiated in the descriptor attribute of the <semanticDescriptor> child resource of the oneM2M resource that instantiates the InterworkedDevice class. - The Service class (or a sub-class) shall be instantiated in the data of the descriptor attribute of the <semanticDescriptor> child resource of a specialization of <flexContainer> resource that is a child-resource of the oneM2M resource that instantiates the InterworkedDevice class.